5-HT2C receptor: Function

 An overactivity of 5-HT2C receptors may contribute to depressive and anxiety symptoms in a certain population of patients.
 Activation of 5-HT2C by serotonin is responsible for many of the negative side effects of SSRI and SNRI medications, such as sertraline, paroxetine, venlafaxine, and others.
-Some of the initial anxiety caused by SSRIs is due to excessive signalling at 5-HT2C.
-Over a period of 1–2 weeks, the receptor begins to downregulate, along with the downregulation of 5-HT2A, 5-HT1A, and other serotonin receptors.
-This downregulation parallels the onset of the clinical benefits of SSRIs.
+Some of the initial anxiety caused by SSRIs is due to excessive signalling at 5-HT2C receptors.
 5-HT2C receptors exhibit constitutive activity in vivo, and may retain the ability to influence neurotransmission in the absence of ligand occupancy.
 Thus, 5-HT2C receptors do not require binding by a ligand (serotonin) in order to exhibit influence on neurotransmission.
 Inverse agonists may be required to fully extinguish 5-HT2C constitutive activity, and may prove useful in the treatment of 5-HT2C-mediated conditions in the absence of typical serotonin activity.
 In addition to the evidence for a role of 5-HT2C receptor stimulation in depressive symptoms there also is evidence that activation of 5-HT2C receptors may have beneficial effects upon certain aspects of depression, one group of researchers found that direct stimulation of 5-HT2C receptors with a 5-HT2C agonist reduced cognitive deficits in mice with a TPH2 loss-of-function mutation.

 5-HT2C receptors mediate the release and increase of extracellular dopamine in response to many drugs, including caffeine, nicotine, amphetamine, morphine, cocaine, and others.
 5-HT2C antagonism increases dopamine release in response to reinforcing drugs, and many dopaminergic stimuli.
 Feeding, social interaction, and sexual activity all release dopamine subject to inhibition of 5-HT2C.
 Increased 5-HT2C expression reduces dopamine release in both the presence and absence of stimuli.